How to Get Published in The Washington Post: A Practical Guide for Executives

 The Washington Post's Opinions section has a structural requirement that distinguishes it clearly from other national papers: pieces must have a current events hook.
 The Post does not publish timeless analysis — it publishes perspective on what is happening right now.
 An executive who wants to write about AI governance cannot simply write about AI governance; they must tie their piece to a specific legislative development, a recent regulatory decision, a prominent recent incident, or a current policy debate that is active in the national conversation.

 Word count: 700–900 words for standard op-eds.
 PostEverything, the Post's platform for outside voices with novel perspectives, may accept slightly longer pieces.
-The Lily, the Post's women's interest sub-brand, accepts pieces from women executives on careers, policy, and women's economic issues.
+The Post also publishes coverage and outside commentary on careers, policy, and economic issues through its gender and identity desk, which can be a fit for executives writing on those themes.

 The current events requirement is strict.
 Editors at the Post will ask: why now?
 If your piece does not have a compelling answer to that question — a bill moving through Congress, a recent Supreme Court decision, a major corporate announcement, a regulatory development — it will be declined regardless of the quality of the underlying argument.
 Executives who want to publish in the Post must develop the habit of watching for news pegs that connect their expertise to the current news cycle.